NVIDIA/nvcomp/doc/cpp_quickstart.md

 ```

 This will issue the compression kernel.
 The final compressed output size
-will bet written to `d_compressed_bytes` once it completes.
+will be written to `d_compressed_bytes` once it completes.
 Since it runs
 asynchronously, you will need to synchronize on the stream before accessing
 the final output size.